NoBey/apatite/README.md

 ## Contributions

 Looking for someone to take over this project.
-Drop me a mail if interested.
+Drop me a mail (gmail: apatitejs) if interested.

 ## Links